Barcroft–South Fairlington Line: Pandemic

+Better Bus Network

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the line was changed completely.
 The 22A was changed to operate between Ballston–MU station and Shirlington Transit Center, then was changed to operate inside South Farrington and operate along King Street to King Street–Old Town station, being renamed into the A71.
-The 22F was also changed to serve Culmore to partially replace the 16C and 16E as the A66.
+The 22F was also changed to serve Culmore to partially replace the 16C and 16E as the new A66.
 Service between Pentagon and Shirlington, Plus Shirlington and South Farrington was replaced by the A25 and A66.